 After you’ve finished the first draft of your popular fiction novel or short story – or even if you’re only a third or halfway into it but have some nagging doubts about the viability of various aspects of the story – take a short break.
-Put your manuscript aside for a week or two and concentrate on other things.
+Put your manuscript aside for at least a week or two and concentrate on other things.
 Then come back to it with a bit of distance, as a reader.

 Here's a step-by-step guide to looking for any possible weaknesses in your premise, plot, characterization, or writing style.
 This is a pretty detailed list, so just approach it one step at a time, over days and weeks, maybe even months.
 Click on the links after each point for more in-depth suggestions on that topic.